chornthorn/getx-docs/docs/firebases/cloud-firestore/GettingStarted.md

 ---
-id: cloud-firebase
+id: cloud-firestore
-title: Get Started
+title: Overview
 description: 'Introduction > Getting Started: Resources to get started learning and using Redux'
 hide_title: true
 ---

-# Getting Started with Firestore with Flutter
+# Firebase Firestore overview

 Firestore is a flexible, scalable NoSQL cloud database to store and sync data.
 It keeps your data in sync across client apps through realtime listeners and offers offline support so you can build responsive apps that work regardless of network latency or Internet connectivity.
 :::tip You can specify an optional title